 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

 Debt levels as a percentage of market capitalization had dropped substantially over the past two years, to close to the lowest levels of the recovery, before spiking dramatically in February to an all-time high.
 The overall high levels of debt are concerning.

 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has continued to drop to well below zero over the past couple of months.
-This indicator is not signaling immediate risk and, in fact, is showing decreasing risk.
-Still, the overall debt level remains very high.
-As such, it is worth watching, so we are keeping this indicator at a yellow light, although there are real signs of improvement.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization increased dramatically during the month, up more than 39 percent.
+This indicator is now signaling immediate risk.
+Given that, and the fact that the overall debt level remains high historically, it is worth watching.
+So, we are downgrading this indicator to a red light.